 Andrew rides mountain bikes and is a competitive rower when not cooking and watching soccer (Manchester, Oranje, Stanford Women).
 In his next life or maybe this one, Andrew will live in Amsterdam.
 In the meantime, he spends a fair amount of time in Brooklyn.

-Chiara advises clients on technology, content and music licensing, commercial transactions, open source and dual license models and commercial and IP aspects of financing and acquisition transactions.
+Chiara advises clients on commercial transactions, open source and dual license models, technology, content and music licensing, and commercial and IP aspects of financing and acquisition transactions.
 Chiara’s practice also includes advising clients on privacy and data protection compliance matters.
 Chiara holds the certificate for CIPP/US for U.S. private-sector privacy from the International Association of Privacy Professionals (IAPP), the global standard in privacy certification.
 The CIPP/US certification demonstrates a strong knowledge of U.S. private-sector privacy laws and requirements for global transfers of data.
-Chiara’s clients include B2B and B2C companies that range from small software, mobile app, IoT and SaaS startups to e-tailers and brick and mortar retailers to large public companies.
+Chiara’s clients include B2B and B2C companies that range from small software, mobile app, IoT and SaaS startups to e-tailers and clothing brands to large public companies.

 Chiara earned her B.A. degree in Political Science, with minors in biology and Spanish language, at the University of California at San Diego and her J.D. degree and the Certificate in High Technology Law from the Santa Clara University School of Law.

-Chiara enjoys spending time with her husband, two kids and two senior citizen toy poodles and reading great fiction books.
-You may also find her gardening and trying to grow tomatoes and basil as well as her Italian grandmother.
+Chiara enjoys spending time with her husband and two kids.
+She is happiest when she has a good fiction book to read.
+You may also find her at the barre studio or gardening and trying to grow tomatoes and basil as well as her Italian grandmother.

 Spencer Raff has over 30 years legal experience spanning both in-house and private practice in the United States and Europe.
 After completing law school, Spencer interned in Scotland and worked for American and British firms in London.
 After returning to the United States he litigated product liability, insurance defense and commercial transaction cases.
 He left private practice to join Varian Medical Systems as Division Counsel and subsequently worked in senior legal positions for large and small technology companies such as Adobe, BEA Systems, Openwave, and Support.com.
 Spencer’s in-house work has given him an appreciation for the speed and practical advice demands of senior management.
 At Paradigm Counsel, Spencer uses his expertise to focus on technology, IP licensing, commercial contracts and intellectual property transactions